agrostar/rest-on-mongo/README.md

-# mongorest
+# rest-on-mongo

-mongorest is a REST API layer over MongoDB.
+rest-on-mongo is a REST API layer over MongoDB.

 ## About